autonomys/subspace/domains/README.md

 ### Start the domain operator node

-The domain operator node runs with an embededded consensus node, thus you need to specify the args for both the consensus node and the domain operator node:
+The domain operator node runs with an embedded consensus node, thus you need to specify the args for both the consensus node and the domain operator node:

 ```bash
 subspace-node [consensus-chain-args] -- [domain-args]